pymc-devs/pymc-examples/examples/howto/hypothesis_testing.myst.md

   * Regions of Practical Equivalence (ROPE)
   * Bayes Factors using ArviZ's `plot_bf` function

-We'll work through a scenario where we want to know if the mean of some metric (e.g., sales) is different from zero.
+We'll work through a scenario where we want to know if the mean of some metric (e.g., monthly profit) is different from zero.

 +++